outrigdev/outrig/README.md

 Outrig runs 100% locally.
 No data ever leaves your machine.

-It is currently available for macOS and Linux (Windows builds coming soon).
+It is currently available for macOS and Linux.

 - **Homepage**: https://outrig.run
 - **Discord** (new): https://discord.gg/u9gByfvZm9